RowanDurrant/Chess-Engine/README.md

 chosen piece to the chosen position.
 If you want to do something fancier either type in "O-O" for a king-side castle, "O-O-O" for a queen-side castle or "En Passant" followed by the file of the pawn to en passant (ex: "En Passant D" to en passant with the D pawn).

-To add: choose to be black or white for ELO testing purposes, and randomised black/white for normal play.
+choose_black_or_white.R does what it says on the tin and is mostly for ELO testing purposes, complete_with_en_passant.R lets you play as white every time